Louise Le Nay: Career

-Le Nay's novel, The Hero was published in 1996 by Allen & Unwin.
+Le Nay's first novel, The Hero was published in 1996 by Allen & Unwin.
 She later moved into writing for television, writing scripts as well as progressing from a story liner to script editor for the popular series Neighbours during the time the show achieved its peak rating performance success when character Karl Kennedy was cheating on his wife with his receptionist.
 She also worked as a script editor on Blue Heelers and MDA.

+Her second novel, Edenhope, was published by Text Publishing in 2024.